 You probably know by now that I’m all about the chicken recipes on this site.
 We eat a LOT of chicken and sometimes I just need a change, you know?
 I made this Buddha bowl recipe thinking I’d be eating it all on my own, but lo and behold, the kids ate it.
 They were a little wary of the tahini sauce, but happily consumed the sweet potatoes, chickpeas, cashews and quinoa.
-In fact I have a photo of my 3 year old and 5 year old happily spooning quinoa into their mouths, because I wanted photographic evidence that it actually happened!
+In fact I have a photo of my girls happily spooning quinoa into their mouths, because I wanted photographic evidence that it actually happened!

 These Buddha bowls are gluten free, dairy free and vegan, which makes them perfect for a variety of diets.
 Plus you just feel good when you eat one, so many nutrients in a single bowl!